Singular Riemannian foliations and applications to positive and nonnegative curvature: Introduction

 The present paper's main contribution is the observation that several results on smooth torus actions on compact smooth simply connected manifolds, and on isometric torus actions on compact simply connected Riemannian manifolds with positive or nonnegative curvature, hold under less restrictive conditions which do not involve the existence of a group action.
 Indeed, many of these results do not hold because of the presence of a torus action, but rather because the orbit decomposition of the manifold has the structure of a \emph{singular Riemannian foliation} whose leaves are diffeomorphic to flat tori of possibly different dimensions.
 To make this statement precise, we introduce a special class of singular Riemannian foliations, \emph{B-foliations}, which generalize isometric torus actions on complete Riemannian manifolds.
 Roughly speaking, a B-foliation $(M,\fol)$ is a partition of a complete Riemannian manifold $M$ into connected closed submanifolds, called the \emph{leaves} of $\fol$, all of which are homeomorphic to some flat manifold and are at a constant distance from each other.
 More generally, B-foliations are a particular instance of singular Riemannian foliations whose leaves are homeomorphic to some closed aspherical manifold.
 We will call such singular Riemannian foliations \emph{A-foliations}.

 The fact that A-foliations are more general than isometric torus actions is clear for several reasons.
 On the one hand, the leaves need not be tori.
 On the other hand, even when the leaves of an A-foliation $(M,\fol)$ on a complete Riemannian manifold $M$ are diffeomorphic to standard tori, the foliation may not be homogeneous, i.e.~there might not be a global torus action on $M$ inducing the given singular Riemannian foliation $\fol$.
 This occurs, for example, when the distribution of the tangent spaces of the torus leaves is not orientable.
-Moreover, we assume the leaves of an A-foliation to be homeomorphic to aspherical manifolds, but not necessarily diffeomorphic.
-Therefore, our main results hold when the leaves carry exotic smooth structures, e.g.~in the case of exotic tori.
+Moreover, our results hold when the leaves carry exotic smooth structures, e.g.~in the case of exotic tori.
 Nevertheless, we do not know of any non-trivial examples of singular Riemannian foliations whose leaves are exotic tori.
 It would be interesting to find B-foliations by exotic tori on simply connected manifolds and, in particular, on spheres.

 In this paper we focus our attention on A- and B-foliations on compact simply connected Riemannian manifolds.
 Although every aspherical manifold can appear as the regular leaf of an A-foliation, our first result implies that the simply connected case is considerably more rigid.